 Any specialised series published by ePress is championed by an editor/s from within a specific discipline, with ePress providing support and processes as required.
 If you are interested in editing a specialised series from within your discipline, please contact ePress.

 Perspectives in Biosecurity is an occasional, multi-disciplinary series of research papers and other outputs covering all aspects of the field of biosecurity, including invasion biology and ecology, invasive species identification/diagnostics, management and eradication/control, new invasive species records, modeling, biosecurity law and policy, relationships between human society and invasive species.
 Papers in Perspectives in Biosecurity are primarily the results of research carried out by staff, students, graduates, associates, and collaborators of Unitec.
 All papers are subject to a double or single blind-peer review process.
 Click here for the submission criteria.

 Dr. Dan Blanchon, Head of Environmental and Animal Sciences Pathway.
 Contact email@example.com

 Mel Galbraith, Environmental and Animal Sciences Pathway.
 Contact firstname.lastname@example.org

-Metro Reports present research conducted through the Unitec Research Voucher Scheme, which facilitates access by industry and community clients to Unitec research expertise.
+innovateITP Research Reports (formerly Metro Reports) present research conducted through the Unitec Research Voucher Scheme, which facilitates access by industry and community clients to Unitec research expertise.
 This research is conducted to client brief, similar to research consultancy.
 Voucher Scheme projects are published and disseminated according to a recommended, but flexible and adaptable format.
 In this format there is less emphasis on systematic, comprehensive research justification, elaboration and presentation of findings, but rather an emphasis on research process, narrative and outcomes.
 Voucher Scheme project reports are intended to be accessible to clients and other research users in ways traditional academic research may not be.
 All papers are blind reviewed.